manishshar/Azure-API-mananagement-Importer/README.md

 This behavior is due to by design.
 So as a workaround we can trigger Http operation for apim service directly over <b>xyz.management.azure-api.net</b> (time consuming) or upgrade our Api management service sku (costly).
 Also, In this scenario powershell and direct calls to management.core.net will not work.

-However, APIMImporter utility will help in this to get rid of this import timeout issues or you can use it independently too.
+However, <b>APIMImporter</b> utility will help in this to get rid of this import timeout issues or you can use it independently too.

 Happy Coding!
 ### Thank You!